-- All proposals must be reviewed by the appropriate College Chair/Dean or Program Director, Director of Business Services, Dean of Students, Provost/Vice Chancellor for Academic Affairs, and be approved by the Chancellor, or the Chancellor's designee, before being submitted to an outside agency.
+All proposals must be reviewed by the appropriate Dean or Director, Vice Chancellor of Finance and Administration, Provost/Vice Chancellor for Academic Affairs, and be approved by the Chancellor, or the Chancellor's designee, before being submitted to an outside agency.

 Indirect costs are those that are incurred in conducting sponsored activity at an educational institution.
 At Montana State University-Northern, some examples of indirect charges would be the services provided by offices such as Purchasing, Business Services, Payroll, Registrar's Office, use of office and/or laboratory space, library services, building and facilities maintenance, heat, light, power and janitorial services, administrative time spent by the academic units and administration.